Friday night football.

 Honald, Becky McCoy, Lois Rice, Mary Rhoade, and

-cookies, baked on site.
-Coffee was from Mary Ann
+freshly baked cookies, baked on site.
+Coffee was

-Pechi; donuts were from Pat McGee and Tammy Reed.
+from Mary Ann Pechi; donuts were from Pat McGee

-Randi Baker added to the hominess of the Castle
+and Tammy Reed.
+Randi Baker added to the hominess

-by cooking a big pot of her matzo ball soup in
+of the Castle by cooking a big pot of her matzo

-six-car classic car show for us.
-He brought his
+organized a six-car classic car show for us.
+He

 Terry Conway brought his